 - Ease of maintenance – Boilers don’t have filters that need to be changed regularly like forced-air heating systems do.
 The burner and circulating pump require simple maintenance every year.
 The hot water piping and radiators will last many years with no maintenance needed, unlike ductwork which may need cleaning or sealing every few years.

-Contact the pros at Wood Air Conditioning, Inc. for more information about boilers or other heating system options.
+Contact the pros at Wood Air Conditioning & Plumbing, Inc. for more information about boilers or other heating system options.
 We proudly serve the HVAC needs of homeowners in and around the Sulphur Springs area.